Pioneer VSX-531 5.1 AV receiver review

 With all of this up and running, you’ll be able to sit back and start enjoying movies, TV and games.

-The VSX-531 AV receiver has a lot of options available.
+As with other Pioneer AV receivers, the VSX-531 has a lot of options available.
 However, you’d be wrong to think the unit is difficult to use.

 Each of the inputs on the rear has a corresponding button on the remote.
 So once you’ve connected everything, you can swap sources easily.
 You can also change inputs on the front of the unit